johnsonjh/dps8m-proxy/README.md

    ```
 ## Security

+* The canonical home of this software is
+[https://gitlab.com/dps8m/proxy](https://gitlab.com/dps8m/proxy).
-This software is intended to be **secure**.
+* This software is intended to be **secure**.
 If you find any
 security-related problems, please do not hesitate to open an Issue
 or send an [e-mail](mailto:trnsz@pobox.com) to the author.
-The
-canonical home of this software is
-[https://gitlab.com/dps8m/proxy](https://gitlab.com/dps8m/proxy).

 ## License

-The `dps8m-proxy` program is made available under the terms of the
+* The `dps8m-proxy` program is made available under the terms of the
 [MIT License](https://opensource.org/license/mit), with some bundled
 example and miscellaneous files distributed under the terms of the
 [MIT No Attribution License](https://opensource.org/license/mit-0).